IHE/ITI.SeR/SeR.md

 In this use-case the groupings between XDS Actors and SeR Actors enforce the system of trust between the XDS Document Registry that localizes the XDS DocumentEntries and the XDS Document Repositories that store XDS documents.

-This use-case assumes that Authorization Decisions require the metadata of the documents requested and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.
+This use-case assumes that Authorization Decisions are based on the metadata of the documents and groups the XDS Document Registry and the Authorization Decisions Manager for simplicity.

 ![Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings](assets/images/SeR_Actor_Diagram.png) _Figure 39.4.2.1-1: SeR Actor Diagram with XDS Actor Groupings_